hantash07/learning-notes/KotlinFlow/04 -  Questions.md

 #### 2. Flow is more flexible and powerful
 - Both can emit multiple values.
 - Flow supports more powerful operators.
 - LiveData is only a hot stream.
-Flow can either be a hot or cold stream.
+Some flows are cold, and some types are hot streams.
 - Flow can handle exceptions with `catch`
-- Flow works with advanced constructs like **channels, StateFlow, SharedFlow**, etc.
+- Flow works with advanced constructs, such as channels, StateFlow, and SharedFlow.

 #### 3. Lifecycle-awareness isn't always needed
 - LiveData automatically stops updating when the lifecycle is stopped — great for UI.